afeins19/obsdian/UHS/performance_reviews/accomplishments.md

 - **Time to run report**: 10-15 it minutes for manually processing excel file + 1 minute to run automated report
 - **Time Savings**: automated dashboard displays many different kinds of metrics based on collected data from CBO managers.
 Estimated time savings ~1-2 hours
 - **Notable Features**:
-	- productivity trending over time for teams and pools
+	- Productivity trends over time for teams and pools
-	- automatically pulls the 2 most recent QR scores for each employee
+	- auto-pulls the 2 most recent QR scores for each employee
-	- displays time partitions of employee off time
+	- Dispalys time partitions of employee off time
-	- shows time adjustments per team as a percentage of total time
+	- Shhow time adjustments per team as a percentage of total time

 ## Patient Access Processing and Dashboard (Experian)
 Role: Lead Developer